 Fighter or MMA Blood Test Panel

-The HIV 1 and 2 Preliminary Blood Test (4th generation) is the recommended standard rapid test for routine HIV Screening.
-It typically sees quick results in just 1-2 business days and is one of the most affordable HIV tests available.
-The HIV Antigen/Antibodies test, also known as a 4th Generation HIV Test, looks for both antibodies to the HIV virus and the p24 Antigen which is specific to HIV.
+HIV 1 and 2 Preliminary Blood Test (4th generation) - recommended standard rapid test for routine HIV Screening.
+It typically sees quick results in 1-2 business days and is one of the most affordable HIV tests.
+The HIV Antigen/Antibodies test, also known as a 4th Generation HIV Test, looks for antibodies to the HIV and the p24 Antigen, which is specific to HIV.
 Antibodies to HIV typically begin to develop several weeks after exposure.
-In the majority of people, these antibodies will be detectable by 12 weeks from the point of exposure.
-In some people, antibodies may be detectable as early as 4 weeks from exposure.
-The p24 Antigen is a viral protein which makes up the majority of the HIV viral core (capsid).
-P24 Antigen levels are typically highest a few weeks after exposure and drop to undetectable levels during the time when antibodies begin to develop.
+These antibodies will be detectable in most people by 12 weeks from exposure.
+However, some people may detect antibodies as early as four weeks from exposure.
+The p24 Antigen is a viral protein comprising most HIV viral core (capsid).
+P24 Antigen levels are typically highest a few weeks after exposure and drop to undetectable levels when antibodies begin to develop.
 The combination of screening for both antibodies and antigen allow this test to detect a significantly higher number of early infections than previous generations of HIV screening.

 Trusted, Secure, & Confidential